gads14-nyc/fall_2014_lessons/09_roc/README.md

 ## Homework

-### Lightening Talks!
+### Lightning Talks!

-Prepare a Lightening talk on your Term Project to be delivered in class Wednesday
+Prepare a Lightning talk on your Term Project to be delivered in class Wednesday

 Three parts:
 1. Describe your project-- what question are you hoping to answer